Image: World Economic Forum

 It took a long road to abandon the world which came out of the Second World War an arrive at the present one: a world where phenomena that are abnormalities, like war and poverty, are now considered normal by most young people.
 Corruption, which has of course always existed, has now become another natural fact.

 Democracy, which was considered the central foundation of society, is now considered a debatable possibility, with Orban, Salvini and company promoting illiberal democracy.

 Fear and greed have changed our society.
 We are in the middle of a transition, to where nobody knows.
 What is clear is that the present system is no longer functional and requires very serious corrections.
 The tide of nationalism, populism and xenophobia is taking us to miseries that we had forgotten, instead of forwards.

 Electoral campaigns are not based on programmes but on discrediting opponents.
 When Canadian Prime Minister Justin Trudeau, disagreed with Trump, the latter’s Trade Secretary said that there must be a special place in hell for the Canadian PM.

 TV debates have become a school of incivility.
 The question is: are we entering a new era based on incivility?
-For the first time in the history of the British parliament, the various opponents are unable to find a way out from a referendum based on facts that
+For the first time in the history of the British parliament, the various opponents are unable to find a way out from a referendum based on facts that all lies.

 We must recognise that we are living in a world where positive things are few and apart.
 A political, cultural and social climate where nothing is accepted as legitimated, hiding the truth, and manipulated by the enemy.
 An era of transition, that should be called “the era of evil think”.